 NIDA International SPR Poster Session

-The National Institute on Drug Abuse is sponsoring an international poster session.
-Posters will highlight prevention and prevention-related research completed in international settings by international, domestic, and cross-nation teams of researchers.
-A separate call for submissions to this international poster session will be issued.
-Click here to view the Call for Posters NIDA International Poster Session
+The National Institute on Drug Abuse (NIDA) is sponsoring an international poster session.
+Posters will highlight drug abuse prevention and/or drug-related HIV prevention research completed in international settings by international, domestic, and cross-nation teams of researchers.
+SPR will issue a separate call for submissions to this international poster session.
+See the separate Call for NIDA International SPR Poster Session for details.